killian-mannarelli/caxbookings/README.md

 ### Django in general

-This part is just a very large overview of Django/DjangoRestAPI's frameworks, it is highly recommended to check the [documentation](https://docs.djangoproject.com/en/4.0/) of both of those to understand the project structure a little better.
+This part is just a very large overview of Django/DjangoRestAPI's frameworks, it is highly recommended checking the [documentation](https://docs.djangoproject.com/en/4.0/) of both of those to understand the project structure a little better.

 #### Django architecture

-The main project structure is as follow :
+The main project structure is as follows :
 ```
 ├──CaxBooking_django_react/
 |   ├──api/